Looking for some 5 senses coloring pages for your students while you study the human body?

 Tell one student to give another student a message…but they can’t use talking or any noise to give the message.
 Show the child how much we rely on hearing to communicate quickly and easily.

-Play different noises for your child and see if they can recognize them; a favorite song, food cooking on a stove, wind rustling leaves, birds singing, a car door closing.
+Play different noises for your child and see if they can recognize them; a favorite song, food cooking on a stove, wind blowing leaves around, birds singing, a car door closing.

 Our ears are trained to hear and distinguish many different unique sounds!